prologin/prologin2021/assets/README.md

 # Assets
 All resources used for the front end

+## Setup
+Execute the generate.sh script from this working directory

 ## Images
 generate.sh is a script that generates all images from the tileset (prologin.png)